jpvlsmv/micropython-tweaks/README-orig.md

 MicroPython can execute scripts in textual source form or from precompiled bytecode, in both cases either from an on-device filesystem or "frozen" into the MicroPython executable.

+See the repository http://github.com/micropython/pyboard for the MicroPython board (PyBoard), the officially supported reference electronic circuit board.

 Major components in this repository:
 - py/ -- the core Python implementation, including compiler, runtime, and